dart-archive/www.dartlang.org/src/site/articles/reflection-with-mirrors/index.markdown

 91
 {% endprettify %}

-We've made heavy use of the declarations accessor, but as we mentioned, it doesn't give us access to inherited or synthetic methods.
-Class mirrors support other accessors for this purpose: instanceMembers and staticMembers.
-The purpose of these accessors is to provide reflective access to the API of a class.
-By API, we mean the set of methods one can invoke on an instance of a class (provided by instanceMembers) or on the class itself (for which we use staticMembers).

-The API of an instance includes inherited methods so instanceMembers gives us those.
-On the other hand, fields are nver part of an API in Dart.
-The API will contain the automatically generated accessors for those fields, but not the fields themselves.
-Hence both instanceMembers and staticMembers will not never include VariableMirrors among their results, but may include mirrors on synthetic getters and setters.

-Let's tweak our code
-to use instanceMembers() instead declarations(), to illustrate some of the differences between the two:

-main() {

-  MyClass myClass = new MyClass(3, 4);

-  InstanceMirror myClassInstanceMirror = reflect(myClass);

-  ClassMirror MyClassMirror = myClassInstanceMirror.type;

-  InstanceMirror res = myClassInstanceMirror.invoke(#sum, []);

-  print('sum = ${res.reflectee}');

-  f = MyClassMirror.invoke(#noise, []);

-  print('noise = $f');

-  print('api methods:');

-  Iterable<DeclarationMirror> api =

-    MyClassMirror.instanceMembers.values.where((dm) => dm.isRegularMethod);

-  api.forEach((MethodMirror mm) {print(MirrorSystem.getName(mm.simpleName));});

-  print('All instance members:');

-  for (var k in MyClassMirror.instanceMembers.keys) print(MirrorSystem.getName(k));

-  MyClassMirror.setField(#s, 91);

-  print(MyClass.s);
-}
-{% endprettify %}

-And here’s the output:

-{% prettify %}
-sum = 7

-noise = InstanceMirror on <42>

-api methods:

-my_method

-sum

-All instance members:

-i

-i=

-j

-j=

-my_method

-sum

-MyClass
-91
-{% endprettify %}

 At this point we’ve shown you enough to get started.
 Some more things you should be aware of follow.